 - Direct patient care or healthcare-related experiences

 - PA mentorship/shadowing experiences

-· Understanding of the role of the PA
+- Understanding of the role of the PA

-· Letters of reference
+- Letters of reference

-· Community service
+- Community service

 - Honors, achievements and awards

-· Other life experiences and extracurricular activities
+- Other life experiences and extracurricular activities

 - Applicant’s personal interview

 Although an applicant’s entire academic record is considered, strong academic performance alone does not ensure acceptance.
 While prior experience in a health care setting is not required, this experience is considered a beneficial attribute and viewed positively by the Admissions Committee.
-PA mentorship and shadowing experiences are not required, but are encouraged.
+PA mentoring and shadowing experiences are not required, but are encouraged.
 Letters of reference from a physician assistant or physician are strongly encouraged.
 Evidence of personal integrity, maturity, motivation, communication skills, interpersonal skills, critical thinking skills, writing ability, dedication and the ability to work with others are additional factors that will be considered.
 The above qualities are evaluated by several means, including letters of reference, the scope and nature of extracurricular activities (including work and volunteer experience), the scope and breadth of prior education and through the interview process.